 1-Sentence-Summary: Start With Why is Simon Sinek’s mission to help others do work, which inspires them, and uses real-world examples of great leaders to show you how they communicate and how you can adopt their mindset to inspire others yourself.

 Simon Sinek’s first TEDx talk from 2009 is now the 3rd most watched TED talk of all time, sitting at well over 25 million views.
 I first came across it in 2012 and was instantly hooked on the idea.

 The reason his mantra is so magnetic is that it’s incredibly simple, yet very universal – many of history’s most inspiring leaders seem to have internalized his idea of the golden circle and communicate it the right way.

-Here are 3 lessons you should take away from his mission:
+Here are 3 lessons you should take away from Start With Why:

 - If you want to inspire others, always communicate your why first.

 - Excited employees are the best resource for any business.